tvondra/tinyhist/README.md

 Similarly to the unit range, the sample rate is encoded in 4 bits.
 That means the lowest sample rate is 1/32768.

+As the sample rate gets decreased, counters for buckets with few values may drop to 0, as if there were no values.
+The counters are small integers, with "1" as the lowest value, representing a bucket with `(1/sample_rate)` values.
+In other words, the `sample_rate` determines the accuracy of the histogram, i.e. the "delta" represented by counter increment.

 ***Note**: This may need some more thought.
 It means the smallest bucket can accept only ~8355840 values.
 For short queries this may not be enough.
 So maybe we should have one less bucket, and use the 8 bits for